 There were satisfactory arrangements in place to manage changes to prescribed medicines.
-Personal medication records were updated by two registered nurses.
+Personal medication records and handwritten entries on medicine administration records were updated by two registered nurses.
 This safe practice was acknowledged.

 There were procedures in place to ensure the safe management of medicines during patients' admissions to and discharges from the home.